 Dustin McMinn, Ph.D., Associate Director, Medicinal Chemistry, Onyx Pharmaceuticals

-B-Cell Receptor Signaling Inhibitors for Treatment of Inflammatory Diseases
+11:00 Discovery and Synthesis of FLAP Inhibitors for the Treatment of Inflammatory Diseases

 Alec Lebsack, Ph.D., Associate Scientific Director, Immunology Chemistry, Janssen Research & Development